 Figure 1.
-SEM photos of the W<310> (a) and W<111> (b) CFE sources. (c) The source reduced brightness B_r versus the corresponding FWHM(E) values for the two CFE sources.
+Scanning electron microscopy (SEM) photos of the W<310> (A) and W<111> (B) cold field emission (CFE) sources; (C) The source reduced brightness B_r versus the corresponding Full width at half maximum (FWHM(E)) values for the two CFE sources.
 Reproduced with permission from [4], Copyright Elsevier, 2009.